m3y54m/Embedded-Engineering-Roadmap/README.md

 > **computer system** that is **part of a larger system** and **performs some of the requirements of that system**.
 For example, a computer system used in an aircraft or rapid transit system.
 >
 > The hardware and software of an embedded system are usually **minimized** and **optimized** for **specific functions**.
 The embedded system includes at least one microcontroller, microprocessor or digital signal processor.
-The embedded system designed to optimize reliability, cost, size and power saving for applications.
+The embedded system designed to **optimize reliability, cost, size and power saving for applications**.

 ▶️ ["Making Embedded Systems" Book:](https://www.oreilly.com/library/view/making-embedded-systems/9781449308889/)